-As we’ve just mentioned, a guitar preamp is one of the most critical parts of a guitar chain, which gives the core sound of your guitar.
-The signal that is picked by a pickup is weak and pretty anemic and what a preamp does is a boost of a guitar signal to “line level”.
+As I’ve mentioned, a guitar preamp is one of the most critical parts of a guitar chain, which gives the core sound of your guitar.
+The signal that is picked by a pickup is weak and pretty anemic and what a preamp does is boost a guitar signal to “line level”.

 What is the difference between preamps and power amps?

 While a preamp is among the first things in a guitar signal chain, a power amp is among the last ones.
 A power amp goes not only after a preamp but also after all effects.
 While a preamp amplifies the signal to “line level”, a power amp amplifies volume to a “stage level”.
 Such a boosted signal then goes to speakers and that’s the final “product” of a guitar chain.

 What are the benefits of a guitar preamp?

 Even these days, most players use classic guitar amps, which consist of both preamp and power amp.
 However, more and more guitarists are switching to separate units.
 Such an approach provides a much wider tonal diversity, as it allows players to combine different preamps with different power amps.
 Such flexibility is definitely one of the biggest benefits of a separate preamp.

 Another obvious benefit is the size.
 Guitar amps are usually bulky, while a separate preamp can easily be found in the form of a pedal, which is highly beneficial if you’re on a constant move.
 Such products aren’t any different from other pedals and can easily fit any pedalboard.